open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 # Interview: VentMon

+Robert Read lead the development of a ventilator test device during the Covid19 pandemic, it became the Ventmon.

 *By the Open make team and Robert Read.
 Copyright to the authors, distributed under a CC-BY 4.0 licence.*

 **Sections:**